shashwat-9/DevOps/Kubernetes/Notes/Module2.md

 #### 4. RestartPolicy
  - The Pod `restartPolicy` determines what happens if a container that is managed by a Pod crashes.
- - If set to the default value `restartPolicy=always`, the container will be restarted after a crash.
+ - If set to the default value `restartPolicy=always`, the container will be restarted after a crash or normal exit, both.
  - `restartPolicy=always` does not affect the state of the entire Pod.
  - If the Pod is stopped or Killed, `restartPolicy=always` won't start.